SoftwareAG/c8y-docs/src/documents/guides/users-guide/LoRa.html.md

 In order to send an operation, go to the Device Management application and navigate to the device you want to send an operation to.

 Click the "Shell" tab and enter the operation in the ">_Command" field.
+(???add example operation)

 If you enter the operation without defining a port, it will be sent to the default target port (i. e.
 1).
 If you enter the operation and define a port (format "command:port"), it will be sent to the specified target port instead of the default port.

 <img src="/guides/users-guide/actility/portConfiguration.png" alt="Port configuration" style="max-width: 100%">